Ferlab-Ste-Justine/terraform-openstack-postgres-server/README.md

   - **params**: List of postgres parameters represented by **key** and **value** keys for each entry.
 Note that the master will set those values in etcd and it will be shared by all members.
 Given that which node will be elected the leader is random, it should be set the same in all members.
   - **replicator_password**: Password for the replicator user.
   - **superuser_password**: Password for the postgres superuser
-  - **ca_certificate**: CA certificate used to signed all server and client TLS certificates for postgres and patroni
+  - **ca_certificate**: The CA certificate that was used to sign all server and client TLS certificates for postgres and patroni
   - **server_certificate**: Server tls certificate used for both postgres and the patroni api.
   - **server_key**: Private server key used for both postgres and the patroni api.
 - **etcd**: Patroni etcd backend configuration.
 Note that the etcd server needs to have the grpc gateway enabled with username/password authentication.
 It has the following keys: